Glendale Heights, Illinois: Schools

-District 15 has four elementary schools: G. Stanley Hall School, Winnebago School, Blackhawk School, and Charles G. Reskin School.
+Marquardt School District 15 has four elementary schools: G. Stanley Hall School, Winnebago School, Blackhawk School, and Charles G. Reskin School.
 The middle school, Marquardt, is the district's school.
 Marquardt has a separate building for the sixth grade students, and another for 7th and 8th grade students.
 District 15 serves the eastern part of Glendale Heights, parts of Addison, southern section of Bloomingdale, unincorporated Lombard, and the northern part of Glen Ellyn Countryside.
 Winnebago school has a Bloomingdale address, but sits very close to the Glendale Heights border.
 District 15 feeds primarily into Glenbard East High School.